People often ask our criminal lawyers the question, “Is threatening someone against the law in Australia?”

 Is Threatening Someone Against the Law in Australia: Legislation

 In this section, we will look at the legislation in the Australian Capital Territory (ACT), Queensland (QLD) and New South Wales (NSW).
-Section 359 of the Criminal Code 1889 (QLD) states that:
+Section 359 of the Criminal Code 1889 (QLD).

-A person who threatens to cause a detriment to a second person with intent to:
+A person commits criminal offences if they threaten to cause a detriment to a second person with the intent to:

-- with intent to cause public alarm or anxiety
+- With the intent to cause public alarm or anxiety

-The offence carries a maximum penalty of 5 years imprisonment.
+This offence carries a maximum penalty of 5 years’ imprisonment.

-Moreover it states that the offender is liable to a maximum penalty of 10 years imprisonment if they make the threat to a law enforcement officer, or a person helping a law enforcement officer, because or when the officer is investigating the activities of a criminal organisation.
+Moreover, it states that the offender can be liable to a maximum penalty of 10 years’ imprisonment.
+This applies if they make a threat to a law enforcement officer, or a person helping a law enforcement officer, because of or when the officer is investigating the activities of a criminal organisation.

 - 13 years – in the case of aggravated offences against this section